 Be the solution.
 Most customers will tell you how they want to buy.
 Listen well and identify their pain points and reasons for wanting your product in the first place.
 Then apply your product or service solution.
 Take control and ask questions.
-There are often common experiences that affect their pain points that the prospect hasn't recognized yet.
-Pointing these out and appropriately applying your solution builds confidence that you're a partner and advocate for their success.
+There are often common reasons for pain points that the prospect hasn't considered.
+Pointing these out and applying solutions convinces your prospect that you're a partner and advocate for their success.

 Thom Singer (Speaker, Conference Catalyst) Thom Singer

-To close more sales, ask more questions.
-I close more sales when I am curious about the prospect, their company, and their desired results.
-When people understand you care about them, they pay more attention to you and want to work with you now and in the future.
+If you want to close more sales, ask more questions.
+I close more when I am curious about the prospect, his company, and his desired results.
+When people understand you care, they pay more attention and gain a larger desire to collaborate now and in the future.

 Pierre Monette (Speaker, Conference Catalyst) Mpmquebec

 I use MADRID.
-Measure, Agree, Demonstrate, Review, Ice the cake, Do it again.
-I measure a problem to solve.
-I obtain the agreement of the customer with the numbers measured (ROI).
-I do a demonstration of a tool/equipment if necessary.
-I review with the stakeholders.
+Measure, Agree, Demonstrate, Review, Ice the cake, and Do it again.
+I measure the problem I want to solve.
+I obtain an agreement from the customer with the numbers measured (ROI).
+I perform a demonstration of tools and equipment if necessary.
+I hold a review with the stakeholders.
 I show other similar problems to solve.
-At this time the sales closing should be done.
+By then the sales closing should be completed.
 And I do it again.

 John Lyon (CEO & Founder) Logistics Scotland

 Do all you can to talk the customer out of the sale.
-Work out the customers objections in advance, and then hit these objections head on in a logical order as you talk through your solution.
-This not only deals with any potential buyer led objections early on in the sales process, but it gives them reassurance that you are “on their side”.
-This “flip” technique is excellent for accentuating the customers implied and explicit needs, but without the sterile feel of a formulaic closing technique.
+Work out the customer's objections in advance and then hit these objections in a logical order as you talk through your solution.
+This not only deals with buyer-led objections early on in the sales process, but also offers reassurance that you are “on their side”.
+This “flip” technique is excellent for accentuating the customer's implied and explicit needs, but without the sterile feel of a formulaic closing technique.

 Brent Thomson (Sales Leader and Mentor) Peak Sales Recruiting

 Ask hard questions early on in the sales cycle.
-Because then you're not waiting for the prospect to say yes because they've been saying yes all along.
+That way you don't have to wait for the prospect to say yes because he's been saying yes all along.